 The events allowed community members to discuss proposed annual service enhancements, including proposed changes to 24 bus routes.

-Meeting attendees were limited to 44 (20 attendees for the July 9 meeting), first-come, first-served to engage in social distancing; all proposed changes are posted online following the July 8 meeting, kicking off a 15-day comment period.
+Meeting attendees were limited to 44 (20 attendees for the July 9, 2020 meeting), first-come, first-served to engage in social distancing; all proposed changes were posted online following the July 8, 2020 meeting, kicking off a 30-day comment period.
 Attendees were required to wear face coverings that fully covered their noses and mouths for the entire length of the meetings.

 Meeting dates, times and locations were: